harrysentonbury/quarter-dead-synth/README.md

 # quarter-dead-synth

-### A bit of synth you can play on your computer keyboard.
+### A bit of a synth you can play on your computer keyboard.

 I called it quarter dead because that was the first tune that popped out of my fingers after I tapped a key and heard the first note.
-It uses simpleaudio.
-Its a fantastic package, I just discovered it.
-I am pretty sure you need at least python 3.7 to run it, but its diamond.
+It uses simpleaudio, its a fantastic package, I just discovered it.
+I am pretty sure you need at least python 3.7 to use it.
+Also numpy, and tkinter for the GUI.
-There is detune functionality, Switch between two octaves.
+The quarter-dead-synth has detune functionality, Switch between two octaves.
 Adjustable FM modifying ramp intensity.
 There is a delay slider to delay the left channel but, -there is a surprise!

-There is the original version in C4.
+There is the original version in the key of C4.

 ![qdc-layout](images/kb_c.jpg)

 Or the "quarter_dead_e" in E4 with
 added functionality.
 You can swing between sine and triangle waves.
-Switch just the sine between two octaves so you can play two octaves simultaneously.
+Switch just the sine between two octaves.
 And, switch between monophonic and polyphonic.

 ![qde-layout](images/kb_e.jpg)

 ## python3.7

-### Prerequisites for simpleaudio
+### Linux prerequisites for simpleaudio

 ```
 sudo pip3 install --upgrade pip setuptools